 “The tube of ointment disappears; a pen moves sideways; the phone and its battery rearrange themselves; the Science Club ID conveniently displays itself.”

 The photo on the right – which is page 216 of “Sec_4_Primary_Scene.pdf” – depicts how investigators initially found this area.
 That means that the “Science Club ID”, which is actually a “Newtown Technology Team” ID (again, incredible research), was already displayed.
 The photo on the left is page 525 from “Sec 5 – Back-up Scene 1.pdf”, which places it a bit further along in the crime scene processing.
 This is made clear by the presence of evidence marker #21, which represents six pieces of evidence: the LG cell phone, a memo pad, a folding wallet with miscellaneous ID, a USB device, a Honda key (likely a spare for the Civic), and Adam’s Capital One Visa.

-As for the tube of ointment, who gives a shit?
+As for the tube of ointment, who cares?
 It was of no relevance, so it was likely moved to the other side of the cabinet so that investigators could access the far more important wallet that was underneath of it.
 Again, that’s how this process works.

 “Since when does a 20-year-old keep phone wallet, etc. in a bathroom cupboard at the lowest level?”